Dorothea Lambert Chambers: Tennis

 In 1919, Lambert Chambers played the longest Wimbledon final up to that time: 44 games against Frenchwoman Suzanne Lenglen.
 Lambert Chambers held two match points at 6–5 in the third set but eventually lost to Lenglen 8–10, 6–4, 7–9.

 Lambert Chambers only played sporadic singles after 1921 but continued to compete in doubles until 1927.
 She made the singles quarterfinals of the U.S. Championships in 1925, and from 1924 to 1926, she captained Britain's Wightman Cup team.
 In the 1925 Wightman Cup, she played, at the age of 46, a singles (against Eleanor Goss) and doubles match and won both.
 In 1928 she turned to professional coaching.

-Lambert Chambers posthumously was inducted into the International Tennis Hall of Fame in 1981.
-She died in Kensington, London in January 1960.
+Lambert Chambers was posthumously inducted into the International Tennis Hall of Fame in 1981.
+She died in Kensington, London in 1960, aged 81.